 9. VM Features will be as below.
 We will need to use the same VNet and same NSG (Network Security Group) configuration.

-Following this configurations, let’s complete the virtual machine deployment.
+Followed by this this configurations, let’s complete the virtual machine deployment.

 Now let’s look at the NSG in bound rule configuration.